What is on the packing list?

 - Books/magazines/etc (may help if your child has trouble falling asleep)

-- Eliteam provides all meals and snacks, but parents may send campers with additional healthy snacks.
+- ELITEAM provides all meals and snacks, but parents may send campers with additional healthy snacks.
 Please do not send candy or junk food.
 It will be confiscated.

 - We'll play some soccer, but it's casual, so shin guards and cleats are not necessary.
 However, your child is welcome to bring those items along if you prefer.